Basta't Kasama Kita (film): Plot

 The film begins with a banquet organized by the Department of Foreign Affairs for Princess Marinella of Bavaria (Dayanara Torres), she was invited as a speaker for the International Year of the Child.
 However, Ella hates living as a princess and wants an independent life.

 Meanwhile, in the slums of Manila, Alex (Aga Muhlach), a hardworking jeepney driver, adopted half-brother Paolo (Paolo Contis) who is now an orphan after his mother died.
-Ella wanted to go around Manila, but was barred by security men.
+Ella wanted to go around Manila but was barred by security men.
 She sought the help of her Aunt Belle (Megan Herrera).
-The following day, Ella disguised herself as Ms. Thompson, however several barriers came, until she finally left out of the hotel.
+The following day, Ella disguised herself as Ms. Thompson, however, several barriers came until she finally left the hotel's premises.
 There she and Alex met and let her live in his house.
-Alex is a bad-tempered person and he would often scold Ella for some of her mistakes but he secretly falling in love with Ella.
-It found out that Alex had a lonely childhood.
+Alex is a bad-tempered person and he would often scold Ella for some of her mistakes but he secretly falls in love with Ella.
+Ella also found out that Alex had a lonely childhood.
 According to Sare (Ruby Rodriguez), Alex's mother ran away and abandoned him and his father.
 This caused Alex to become mad especially to his half-brother Paolo because of what his mother did.
 But, he learned to forgive and change.

 When King Carlos arrived because of Ella's disappearance, Alex's journalist friend Brix (Smokey Manaloto) learned about Ella's true identity and Ella left Alex and returned home.
-Ella was told by her father to forget Alex, causing her to tears.
-Alex, Sare and Paolo try to go to Ella, who is now attended and presided the "International Year of the Child" summit.
+Ella was told by her father to forget Alex, bringing her to tears.
+Alex, Sare, and Paolo try to go to Ella, who is attending and presiding over the "International Year of the Child" summit.
 Paolo came to the scene and Ella decided to give up being a princess for Alex and they were reunited.